kigster/thread_unsafe/README.md

 ## Usage

+For the examples of how we prove that thread unsafe code results in corrupted values, please check the file [`spec/thread_unsafe/incrementer_spec.rb`](https://github.com/kigster/thread_unsafe/blob/main/spec/thread_unsafe/incrementer_spec.rb).

+The shared examples for "incrementer" show how with mutex, the result is expected, while without it's completely arbitrary.

+### Examples

 The gem provides a `ThreadUnsafe` module that can be included in a class to make it thread-unsafe.

 ```ruby